TheOsceola - FSU baseball outlasts Pitt in series opener, walks off in extra innings

 After a less than ideal outing against Florida Gulf Coast the previous week, RHP Jackson Baumeister struck out a career-high nine batters in what was the beginning of a pitching clinic by both teams in Florida State's 3-2 victory against Pittsburgh.

+"I thought our guys pitched great," Head Coach Link Jarrett said.
+"Baumeister is continuing to evolve and figure things out.
+The sequencing of pitches and the ability to be a little more consistent with his stuff will allow his game to blossom."

 The Seminoles (10-3, 1-0 ACC) found themselves in a pitcher's duel early on as both Baumeister and Panthers' starter Jack Sokol went back and forth striking out batters.
 Between the two starters, they struck out 18 batters.
-Between both sides, 33 batters struck out in the 12 inning affair.
+33 batters in total struck out in the 12 inning affair.

 Pittsburgh (7-6, 0-1 ACC) was able to break the deadlock with a one-run inning in the 4th.
 Left fielder AJ Nessler singled to left field to bring home a run, resulting in Baumeister's only blemish on the day.
 He was able to work two more innings before being pulled in the 6th.

 Florida State was not without opportunities to counter, as it had multiple runners on base with one out on three separate occasions but was unable to capitalize until the bottom of the 6th inning.
-The Seminoles were able to take the lead on a pair of RBI singles by Cade Bush and Nander De Sedas.
+FSU was able to take the lead on a pair of RBI singles by Cade Bush and Nander De Sedas.

 The Seminoles were not able to hold it as Pittsburgh was able to plate a run in the 8th on a fielder's choice in the infield.
 The score remained tied for the remainder of regulation.